Small Business & Community Economic Development Clinic

 The client must complete an application before he or she is eligible for consideration:

-The clinic requires all prospective clients to come in for an initial consultation before we will accept a case.
-After the initial consultation, the director in conjunction with the students who conducted the interview, will make a decision on whether the clinic can accept the case.
-A prospective client will be notified by telephone, email or U.S. mail of our decision.
-Whether or not we can accept a case depends on a variety of factors such as the complexity of the case, the size and variety in our case load, and whether the client has a business plan.
+The clinic requires all prospective clients to attend an initial consultation (virtually or in person) before we will accept a case.
+After the initial consultation, the director will make a decision on whether the clinic can accept the case.
+A prospective client will be notified by email of the decision.
+Whether or not the clinic can accept a case depends on a variety of factors such as the complexity of the case, the size and variety in our case load, and whether the client has a business model canvas or business plan.

 The Client's Role:

 Legal services are provided on a short-term basis.
 We will keep the information clients discuss with us confidential.
 However, there may be instances where we will seek the client's permission to share information for the client's benefit with other organizations such as loan programs or the media.
-Cases will be discussed by students enrolled in the course and with the supervising attorney and the fellow.
+Cases will be discussed by students enrolled in the course and with the supervising attorney.